senkaku25/labyrinth/CONTRIBUTING.md

 * PlayLabyrinth:
   * Items are automatically picked up by the player since a Room can currently only hold a single item, so a Treasure cannot be dropped in the same Room in which another Item already exists

-## Task List <a id="todo">

-### Labyrinth <a id="todo-labyrinth">
-1. Test all methods (Currently underway in the laby-testing branch)

-### Miscellaneous <a id="todo-miscellaneous">
-1. Implement the Player class with inventory and location.
-1. Implement the PlayLabyrinth class to execute the game.
-1. Use [NCurses](http://hughm.cs.ukzn.ac.za/~murrellh/os/notes/ncurses.html) to play the game in an isolated terminal.